ZEV Ready Step 15: Support Drivers in Operating ZEVs and Using EVSE

 Maintaining Electric Vehicles

 Fleet managers should expect less frequent and less costly maintenance for ZEVs compared to traditional internal combustion engine vehicles.
-Typically for BEVs, the only maintenance that is required is to rotate the tires twice a year, refill windshield washer fluid as necessary, and replace the brake fluid and wipers every few years.
+Typically for BEVs, the only maintenance required is to rotate the tires twice a year, refill windshield washer fluid as necessary, and replace the brake fluid and wipers every few years.
 Additionally, battery technology has improved to the point where the useful life is often similar or longer to that of an internal combustion engine.

-Plug-in hybrid electric vehicle (PHEV) engines are used less frequently and at lower loads, reducing wear and tear on the engine.
+PHEV engines are used less frequently and at lower loads, reducing wear and tear on the engine.
 For all ZEVs, regenerative braking results in a lower impact on the braking system and the pads, extending the operational lifetime of brake pads and shoes.

 The high-voltage systems in EVs should be maintained by certified EV mechanics.
 The simplest approach in many cases is to work with a local vehicle dealership on EV diagnostics and maintenance.
 There are options to develop on-site mechanics into certified EV technicians.
 For example, courses lasting from 12 to 16 weeks are available through various organizations (such as Clean Tech Institute or Tesla).